huhong12345/EGT/README.md

-# EGT project
+# EGT Project Code
 This is a project mainly about the information diffussion dynamics in social networks.
-Evolutionary Game Theory, Data Mining and machine learning approaches are used in this project
+Evolutionary game theory, data mining and machine learning approaches are used in this project